exercism/python/exercises/concept/chaitanas-colossal-coaster/.docs/instructions.md

-You own a theme park.
-And for some reason, you own only one ride.
-The biggest roller coaster in the world.
-Although, you have only one ride, people stand in line for hours for the ride.
+Chaitana owns a very popular theme park.
+For some reason, she only has one ride in the very center of beautifully landscaped grounds: The Biggest Roller Coaster in the World.
+Although there is only this one attraction, people travel from all over and stand in line for hours just for a chance at taking a ride.

-You do have 2 queues for this ride.
+There are two queues for this ride.

 1. Normal Queue
-2. Express Queue ( Also known as Fast-track Queue) - people pay extra to get faster access to the ride.
+2. Express Queue ( Also known as the Fast-track Queue) - people pay extra to get faster access to the Collossal Coaster.

-You are given a tasks to finish the following functions for the completion of this exercise.
+You've been asked to write some code to better manage the guests at the park.
+You need to finish the following functions as soon as possible, before the guests (and your boss!) get cranky.

 ## 1. Add Me to the queue